remult/remult/misc/public-api.md

   rootValue: Record<string, any>
   typeDefs: string
 }
-//[ ] ClassType from ./classType is not exported
+//[ ] ClassType from ./classType.js is not exported
+//[ ] Remult from ./index.js is not exported
 ```

 ## ./internals.js